raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

     notZero --> [*]
 </div>

 "Unorthodox, but effective," as Williams would say.
-Here's a decorator that turns a description of a recognizer, into a description of a recognizer that never halts given a sentance in its alphabet:
+Here's a decorator that turns a description of a recognizer, into a description of a recognizer that never halts given a sentence in its alphabet:

 ```javascript
 function nonhalting (alphabet, description) {